shaunmuscat/news-scanner/readme.md

 ## Future Development
 Tasks for future development include:
-  - Update news parser implementations to get uncommon new item components including author, topic and summary content.
+  - Update news parser implementations to get uncommon new item components including summary content.
   - Add news item file logger as alternate to console logging.
   - Move some configuration into YAML files such as scheduled run frequency.
   - Determine other condition for news item uniqueness than Url, as a front page can contain multiple news items with